VinGarcia/kapi/README.md

-# HTTPParser Adapter
+# KAPI

+A Keep It Simple library for writing your APIs with automatic generation of a Swagger documentation.

-This library was created to make the parsing of request arguments easier when using the fasthttp framework.
+This library was created to make the parsing of request arguments easier and also to make it possible to automatically create swagger APIs.

 The behavior is simillar to how `json.Unmarshal` works, you give it a struct with tags that will be used to inform the parser from where to extract